Resident Fellows

 Eligibility

-• Teaching Science Fellows, professional school students, and graduate school students (including Thayer BE students) in good academic standing are invited to apply.
+• Graduate students, professional students, and post-baccalaureate students (including Thayer BE students and Teaching Science Fellows) in good academic standing are invited to apply.

 • Applicants must be completing at least their first year at Dartmouth by June of this year to be eligible for consideration unless they receive express permission from their academic program, which can be emailed to Residential.Education@Dartmouth.edu.